codeselfstudy/xp-game/README.md

 Once registered, you can access the running todo list [here](https://community.codeselfstudy.com/t/rpg-project-todo-list/1713/5).

 There isn't a master design document, or a more concrete roadmap-- yet.
 If you'd like to get involved in planning, please message bdjewkes on the forum.

+## Notes

+Be sure to sanitize user input.
+There is a Python module for that.